bryn9696/CV/README.md

 ## Bryn Williams

 I am an entrepreneur at heart.
 Since 2015 I have worked in various roles in physical education (PE) and this inspired me to start my own business, running sports clubs, in 2019.
-Throughout this, technology has always excited me thinking about how technologies can and do play a role in sport but also due to the innovation and need to problem solve.
+Throughout this, technology has always excited me due to the innovation and need to problem solve but also thinking about how technologies can and do play a role in sport.

 ## Projects